mojotech/jeet/README.md

   - Run this command to have Compass watch your file for changes `compass watch`
   - Edit [/css/scss/config.rb] to *compress* or *expand* css output

+#### Use Both!
+  - You can easily use both by watching their folders in two different Terminal (Command Prompt on Windows) tabs

 Features
 =